muxinc/mux-docs/theoplayer/getting-started.md

 <script src="//src.litix.io/theoplayer/2/theoplayer-mux.js"></script>
 ```

-After creating you instance of THEOplayer, simply pass that player reference to <code>initTHEOplayerMux</code> along with the options for the SDK.
+After creating your instance of THEOplayer, simply pass that player reference to <code>initTHEOplayerMux</code> along with the options for the SDK.
 We recommend you retrieve the reference from the return of <code>new THEOplayer.Player(...)</code> so that Mux can track events as soon as possible.

 ```html
 <div id='playerwrapper' class='video-js theoplayer-skin theo-seekbar-above-controls'></div>